Relationships are tough!

 Maintain your personal social circle and respect theirs.
 Let not be your partner the focal point of your happiness.
 Look forward to other joyous pursuits or whatever to keep that heart happy and glow on your face.
 Live your own life.

 - Show Constant appreciation, recognition, and motivation

 Saying and doing small, simple expressions of gratitude every day yields big rewards.
 When people feel recognized as special and appreciated, they’re happier in that relationship and more motivated to make the relationship better and stronger.

 And when I say simple, I really mean it.
-Make small gestures that show you’re paying attention: Hug, kiss, hold hands, buy a small gift, send a card, fix a favorite dessert, put gas in the car, or tell your partner, ‘You’re sexy,’ ‘You’re the best !,’ or ‘Thank you for being so wonderful.’
+Make small gestures that show you’re paying attention: Hug, kiss, hold hands, buy a small gift, send a card, fix a favorite dessert, put gas in the car, or tell your partner, ‘You’re hot,’ ‘You’re the best !,’ or ‘Thank you for being so wonderful.’
 It will help your partner to see you in a new picture.

-- Spice up your Sex
+- Spice up your life in bedroom

 One of the most important ingredients for a great relationship is accepting your partner’s flaws and shortcomings.
 Work on their insecurities if you happen to see any.
 Everybody has a past.
 Avoid digging deeper as it only brings awkwardness and resentment.
 If he/she had a past, accept it and move forward.
 There is a reason that they chose you and you are in their life.
 Remember that was the past and you are working towards being their future.
 Accept it Embrace it.